Korean, Edit

 ○ Bile salts are recycled

 ○ 3rd.
-Lipid absorption : Monoglycerides, free fatty acids are absorbed via diffusion
+Lipid absorption: Monoglycerides, free fatty acids are absorbed via diffusion

 ○ 4th.
-Lipid synthesis : Monoglycerides are resynthesized into triglycerides by enzymes in the smooth endoplasmic reticulum
+Lipid synthesis: Monoglycerides are resynthesized into triglycerides by enzymes in the smooth endoplasmic reticulum

 ○ Chylomicrons are water-soluble

 ○ 6th.
-Chylomicrons are excreted via lymphatics
+Chylomicrons are excreted by vesicles.

 ○ 7th.
 Chylomicrons are transported to lacteals in the center of villi since they are too large to pass through capillaries